MicrosoftDocs/sql-docs/docs/advanced-analytics/index.md

 ---
-title: SQL Server machine learning and extensibility product documentation | Microsoft Docs ms.prod: sql ms.technology: machine-learning
+title: SQL Server programming extensions product documentation | Microsoft Docs ms.prod: sql ms.technology: machine-learning

-ms.date: 08/30/2018
+ms.date: 09/10/2018
 ms.topic: overview
 author: HeidiSteen
 ms.author: heidist
 manager: cgronlun
 ---

-# SQL Server Machine Learning and Extensibility Documentation
+# SQL Server Programming Extensions Documentation

 Learn how to use external libraries and languages on resident, relational data with our quickstarts, tutorials, and how-to articles.

 R and Python libraries in [SQL Server machine learning](what-is-sql-server-machine-learning.md) include base distributions, machine learning algorithms, and functions for conducting high-performance analytics at scale, without having to transfer data across the network.

 Java code execution uses the same extensibility framework as R and Python, but does not include data science and machine learning function libraries.

 |   |   |
 |---|---|-